jisaf/location-map/README.md

 ### Adding New Facilities
 1. Add a new row to the Google Sheet
 2. Fill in all required columns
-3. The geocoding script will automatically populate coordinates
+3. The geocoding script will automatically populate coordinates based on the address
 4. The map will update automatically on next load

 ### Adding New Facility Types
+1. Update the Facility Type column in the spreadsheet with the additional facility type
-1. Add facilities with the new type to the sheet
+2. Add facilities with the new type to the sheet
-2. The type will be automatically added to the map's legend
+3. The type will be automatically added to the map's legend
-3. A new color will be assigned to the facility type
+4. A new color will be assigned to the facility type

 ### Adding New Service Types
 1. Requires code changes in `src/App.jsx`